Arthur Kampf: Life

-From 1915 to 1924, he was president of the Hochschule für Bildende Künste in Berlin.
+From 1915 to 1924, Kampf was president of the Hochschule für Bildende Künste in Berlin.
 He also became a member of the Prussian Academy of Arts, and gave drawing lessons, notably to Prince August Wilhelm, son of Wilhelm II.

-The Nazi regime in Germany actively promoted and censored forms of art between 1933 and 1945.
+The Nazi regime in Germany actively promoted and censored forms of art]between 1933 and 1945.
 Upon becoming dictator in 1933, Adolf Hitler gave his strong personal artistic preferences for classical and heroic themes the force of law to a degree rarely known before.
 After the Nazis seized power; Kampf became a member of the Nazi Party, his fluency with traditional German art styles and expertise at creating large scale murals allowing him to become one of the regime's contract artists.

 In 1939's "Great German Art Exhibition" (Große Deutsche Kunstausstellung) at the Haus der Kunst in Munich, he was represented by numerous works, including The Struggle of Light Against Darkness, on loan from the Reich Chancellery.'The same year, he received the Adlerschild des Deutschen Reiches with the inscription: "To the German painter" (Dem deutschen Maler).

 Celebrated for his life's work of paintings, many of which concerned aspects of German history, Kampf was, on the occasion of his 75th birthday, added to the so-called "List of Immortals" (1939).
 This guaranteed him immunity from interference in artistic work during the Second World War.

 In 1944, at the age of 79, Kampf was one of 24 artists, architects, authors, composers, actors, and singers added to the Gottbegnadeten list, meaning he was considered absolutely indispensable to German culture.

 In May 1944, Kampf went to the village of Lower Silesia after Berlin was evacuated during bombings by Allied Forces.
 In Lower Slesia, Kampf's wife, Mathilde was killed in a traffic accident.

 Shortly before his death in 1950, at the age of 85, Kampf published a memoir called Aus Meinem Leben.

-Throughout his life, Kampf held membership in the Association of Rhine-Westphalian Artists (honorary membership), the Society of German Watercolorists and the Association of German Illustrators, and he belonged to the Society of Berlin Artists in Berlin (1900-1930).
-In Düsseldorf, Kampf belonged to the Malkasten Artists‘ Society (1887-1898, honorary member since 1947), the St. Luke’s Artist’s Club (1892-1903), the Society of Düsseldorfer Artists, and to the Free Federation of Düsseldorf Artists.
+Throughout his life, Kampf held membership in the Association of Rhine-Westphalian Artists (honorary membership), the Society of German Watercolorists and the Association of German Illustrators, and he belonged to the Society of Berlin Artists in Berlin (1900–1930).
+In Düsseldorf, Kampf belonged to the Malkasten Artists‘ Society (1887–1898, honorary member after 1947), the St. Luke’s Artist’s Club (1892–1903), the Society of Düsseldorfer Artists, and to the Free Federation of Düsseldorf Artists.

 Kampf's father, August Kampf was an Aachen painter and Imperial court photographer.
 Kampf's older brother, Eugen, was also a well known painter.